Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Experiments

 \subsection{Case Analysis}

 We take the StudyPlanner task of Education scenario as an example for analysis.
-In the first two rounds, the given instructions are as follows.
+The instructions for the first two rounds are in Appendix \ref{app:instructions}.

-\textbf{Round 1:} Create a learning path planning workflow.
-The user will provide a descriptive instruction (variable \textbf{instruction}) as input.
-The task is to extract four core fields from the input: interested learning field, learning goals, learning preferences, and average learning duration.
-Subsequently, based on the extracted information, provide the user with a detailed self-study improvement plan, requiring Markdown format output.
-The workflow needs to output the self-study plan (variable \textbf{plan}).

-\textbf{Round 2:} Modify based on the existing foundation.
-The workflow needs to be able to automatically generate a full set of tutorials.
-It requires first generating a course syllabus, and then iteratively generating knowledge points by chapter.
-The content is required to be rigorous, containing rich examples, pros and cons, and precautions.
-The workflow only needs to output the final tutorial integrated through template conversion (variable \textbf{tutorial}).

-In the second round, the responses given by different models are shown in the Figure \ref{fig:bad_case_study}.
-Specifically, the visual workflow generated by GPT-5.2 within the \textbf{Dify and Coze platforms} are illustrated respectively in Figures \ref{dify:studyplanner2} and \ref{coze:studyplanner2} of the Appendix.
-1) Kimi-K2-Instruct outputs an incorrect edge connection relationship.
-The node with id "5" is an "iteration" node, which internally contains a sub-workflow starting from the "iteration-start".
-However, there is only an inclusion relationship between them, and no edge connection relationship.
-This point has been emphasized in the node documentation.
-Therefore, the generated workflow can not really run.
-2) GPT-5.2 creates a legal and executable workflow, while successfully resolving the given case.
-3) There are logical inconsistencies in the content output by GLM-4.6.
-The node "code" and "iteration-start" are present in the workflow but not declared in <node\_selection>, which implies the model's grasp of workflow creation logic is flawed and incoherent in this instance, rendering the final workflow practically unusable.
+Figure \ref{fig:bad_case_study} illustrates the second-round responses from different models.
+Specifically, the visual workflows generated by GPT-5.2 on the \textbf{Dify and Coze platforms} are shown in Figures \ref{dify:studyplanner2} and \ref{coze:studyplanner2} of the Appendix.
+1) \textbf{Kimi-K2-Instruct} generates an invalid edge.
+Node \texttt{5} is an \texttt{iteration} node that internally contains a sub-workflow starting with \texttt{iteration-start}.
+Despite documentation explicitly restricting their relationship to inclusion only, the model erroneously connects them with an edge, rendering the workflow unexecutable.
+2) \textbf{GPT-5.2} successfully resolves the case by generating a valid, executable workflow.
+3) \textbf{GLM-4.6} exhibits logical inconsistencies.
+It utilizes the \texttt{code} and \texttt{iteration-start} nodes in the final workflow without declaring them in <node\_selection>, indicating a flawed and incoherent workflow creation logic.